Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

 * Set-up: A platforming environment where the agent can push a block around.
 * Goal: The agent must push the block to the goal.
-* Agents: The environment contains one agent linked to a single Brain.
+* Agents: The environment contains one agent linked to a single brain.
 * Agent Reward Function:
     * -0.0025 for every step.
     * +1.0 if the block touches the goal.
-* Brains: One Brain with the following observation/action space.
+* Brains: One brain with the following observation/action space.
     * Vector Observation space: (Continuous) 70 variables corresponding to 14 ray-casts each detecting one of three possible objects (wall, goal, or block).
-  * Vector Action space: (Continuous) Size of 2, corresponding to movement in X and Z directions.
+    * Vector Action space: (Discrete) Size of 6, corresponding to turn clockwise and counterclockwise and move along four different face directions.
     * Visual Observations (Optional): One first-person camera.
 Use `VisualPushBlock` scene.
 * Reset Parameters: None.
 * Benchmark Mean Reward: 4.5
 * Optional Imitation Learning scene: `PushBlockIL`.